 You may or may not need an appointment to get tested at your local VA Medical Center, as different sites may have different practices.
-In VA, all testing for HIV requires the verbal informed consent of the veteran.
-Your provider will need to provide educational material to give you basic information about HIV testing and to answer any questions that you may have about HIV or the test itself.
+In VA, all testing for HIV requires the verbal informed consent of the Veteran.

 Must you answer personal questions?

 Your health care provider may want to discuss your sexual or drug use history with you.
 This can help better assess your risk for HIV (and other infections) and provide you with some recommendations on how to reduce your risk.